 MAP artists have examined their passion for art through coursework that encourages artistic growth and demystifies business from the perspective of discovering the story, showing the story, telling the story and funding the story.
 They have developed specific strategies to achieve carefully and sensibly planned goals and objectives.
 They’ve taken the bold stand for possibility and have committed to the promise of art as profession.
 Upon finishing the course and completing the tools, many artists claim that a sustainable life in the arts feels “doable” and that rather than reaching the end of a process, they feel they have encountered the beginning of the life they had previously only imagined.
 Many artists call the experience “transforming.”

 MAP has earned national acclaim, impacting more than 400 artists across Montana to date.
-In May 2014, Decision Support Partners, Inc. was contracted by the Montana Arts Council to develop a survey to gather data from Montana Artrepreneur Program (MAP) participants from 2009 through April 2013.
-Following that initial inquiry, the consultant was contracted to augment that first study with 2014 data from the responding MAP artists.
+In May 2014, Decision Support Partners, Inc. was contracted by the Montana Arts Council to develop a survey to gather data from Montana Artrepreneur Program (MAP) participants from 2009 through 2016.
 The survey was intended to help the Montana Arts Council better understand the impact of the program on participating artists and to help inform the future of the program.

 MAP artist survey respondents reported being: